Truncated affine Springer fibers and Arthur's weighted orbital integrals: Introduction

 But this expression doesn't facilitate the calculations of Arthur's weighted orbital integral.
 We have to proceed in an indirect way.
-Let $\xi\in \ka_{M_{0}}^{G}$ be a generic element, Laumon and Chaudouard \cite{cl2} introduce a variant of the weighted orbital integral
+Let $\xi\in \ka_{M_{0}}^{G}$ be a generic element (for the definition of $\ka_{M_{0}}^{G}$, see the section of notations), Laumon and Chaudouard \cite{cl2} introduce a variant of the weighted orbital integral

 with a slightly different weight factor $\rw_{M_{0}}^{\xi}(g)$.
-Although the two weight factors are not the same, Laumon and Chaudouard show that
+The two weight factors are closely related to each other.
+When $G$ is semisimple, Laumon and Chaudouard show that

 The variant $J_{M_{0}}^{\xi}(\gamma)$ has a better geometric interpretation.
-In fact, we can introduce a notion of $\xi$-stability on the affine Springer fiber $\xx_{\gamma}$ (when $\bt$ splits, this is done in \cite{chen1}), and show that
+In fact, we can introduce a notion of $\xi$-stability on the affine Springer fiber $\xx_{\gamma}$, and show that

 The advantage of this variant is clear: it is a plain count rather than a weighted count.
 Moreover, we can use the Harder-Narasimhan reduction to get $|\xx_{\gamma}^{\xi}(\fq)|$ recursively from $|\xx_{\gamma}(\fq)|$, if only the latter is finite.
 Unfortunately, this is not the case, as can be seen from the fact that the free abelian group $\Lambda$ acts freely on $\xx_{\gamma}$.